-One of the most common questions I am asked as a designer: “There are so many options—how do I choose a paint color?”
+One of the most common questions I am asked as a designer: “How do I choose a paint color…there are so many options?”
 Since I enjoy the psychology and creativity behind design, I love answering this question.

 For the sake of simplicity, this post will just be referencing general wall and ceiling colors for a space or room and not the nuances of accent colors.